theressejoycalo/Advanced-Python/README.md

 Main Objective In this project, you will implement a program that given overlapping sequences of small DNA segments assembles these segments and returns the whole DNA sequence.

+### Project Description
+The full description of the problem can be found in the file "Project Description.pdf".
 </div>